redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 # Configuring Bring Your Own Key (BYOK) / Customer-managed Key (CMK) encryption on Azure Red Hat OpenShift (ARO)

 Azure Storage encrypts all data in a storage account at rest.
-By default, data is encrypted with Microsoft platform-managed keys which includes OS and data disks.
-For additional control over encryption keys, you can supply customer-managed-keys to use for encryption at rest in your Azure Red Hat OpenShift clusters.
+By default, data is encrypted with Microsoft platform-managed keys which includes operating system and data disks.
+For additional control over persistent volumes, you can supply customer-managed encryption keys to use for persistent volume encryption at rest in your Azure Red Hat OpenShift clusters.

 ## Before you begin
 This article assumes that: